Need Help Applying for a course?

 Project Based Learning will also be a key feature of Traineeships.
 This is a dynamic approach to learning in which you will explore real-world problems and challenges that have been developed with employers.
 With this type of active and engaged learning, you will be inspired to obtain a deeper knowledge of the subjects you are studying and develop a wide range of hands-on skills.

-Applicants will be required to hold a minimum of a Level 1 qualification, defined as 4 GCSEs at grades D-G including Maths and English grades D-F, or equivalent.
-However, most areas will require higher grades in Maths and English.
-The enhanced entry criteria for the Traineeships is shown below:
+Applicants will be required to hold a minimum of a Level 1 qualification defined as 4 GCSEs at grades D-G including Maths and English grades D-F or equivalent.
+Enhanced entry grades apply in certain areas as below.

 Professional / Technical area

 GCSE Maths Grade

 GCSE English Grade

 Carpentry and Joinery